CyberMiles/tim-research/reading_event_logs/elasticsearch.md

     return tokens_bought
 ```

 As you can see, in the second last line of the ethToTokenInput function, this smart contract is emitting the TokenPurchase event.
-Specifically, writing the buyer's address, amount of Eth sold and the amount of tokens bought.
+Specifically, writing the buyer's address, amount of eth_sold and the amount of tokens_bought.

 ## Reading events from the blockchain